 You could also use a small Ruby grapefruit for a similar color and orange, oranges.

-I used the sweet, small Neapoliton tangerines and from Melissa’s Produce, as well as their super convenient, already peeled, baby carrots that come in a variety of colors.
+I used the sweet, small Neapoliton tangerines from Melissa’s Produce, as well as their super convenient, already peeled, baby carrots that come in a variety of colors.
 (I just saw that you can also get them at Trader Joe’s.)

 Whatever citrus you select, it’s sure to be beautiful, and one of the most fun, colorful salads ever.